SemihDurmus/Handy_Resources/GIT/Mastering_Git.md

 ## Fixing Mistakes

-- ❗️ Never rebase shared commits!
+- Never rebase shared commits❗️
-- ❗️ Never change shared history!
+- Never change shared history❗️
-- CHANGING THE LATEST COMMIT: I made a change in a file and commited it (5d24).
+- 📍 CHANGING THE LATEST COMMIT: I made a change in a file and commited it (5d24).
 Then I realize I forgot to make a little more change that should be in the same commit (to have a cleaner history).
 I can `git commit --amend`, but this can not change the commit 5d24 because comits are immutable.
 What really happens is Git creates a new commit (5127) including both changes and moves the branch and HEAD to 5127.
 5d24 is then garbage collected.
 It's like a rebase and works ony for the latest commit.
-- CHANGING AN OLDER (BUT NOT SHARED) COMMIT:
+- 📍 CHANGING AN OLDER (BUT NOT SHARED) COMMIT:
   * I realize I forgot to make more change that should be in an older commit in project history.
   * First I make a brand new commit including the change I forgot to make(4ea2).
   * Then `git log --graph --oneline` and find the old commit(2a48) I would like the changes to be together with.
 If the commit is before a push to remote, I leave it like that.
 If not we can squash the two commits.